WyattAlexander-001/Wyatt_Portfolio/README.md

 # Strong Language
 ![ ](/images/ESRB_pics_Port/str_lng_ESRB.JPG)

+# Majority of Games With ESRB flags are M and T Rated.

-# Interesting enough, while many games with blood and strong language are found in the M rating, the majority of games in total, and include these themes are in the "T" rating.
+Interesting enough, while many games with blood and strong language are found in the M rating, which is to be expected.
+The majority of games in total, and include these themes are in the "T" rating.
 ![ ](/images/ESRB_pics_Port/total_ratings.JPG)

 # A pie chart showing all the ratings